7 Best Android Emulators for PC

 5. Remix OS Player:

->

-> Remix OS Player is an Android Emulator that lets you play multiple games at the same time and is one of the very Emulators that is based on Android Marshmallow and lets you enjoy latest games and apps.
+Remix OS Player is an Android Emulator that lets you play multiple games at the same time.
+It is one of the very Emulators that is based on Android Marshmallow and lets you enjoy latest games and apps.
 There is also a Remix Central app that recommends you trending apps and games you should try.
-You can also download apps from Google Play.
+You can also download apps from Google Play store.

->

-> However, a major drawback of this app is that it doesn’t support any AMD chipsets.
+However, a major drawback of this app is that it doesn’t support any AMD chipsets.
 So if you are on Intel, the Remix OS player is a must try.

 6. Andy – Android Emulator for Gaming & Productivity